RoryCollins/einstein-riddle-solver/README.md

 ## Run
 To run the application, make sure you have prolog installed and start the REPL.

-From there, just run execute the following command: `solve.`
+From there, load up the solver with `[einstein].` and execute the following command: `solve.`

+## Todo
+Have the solver work for grids of different sizes